JPMorgan probed over role in French tax evasion case

 French magistrates last month ordered HSBC to post bail of 1 billion euros ($1.13 billion) to cover potential fines if convicted on charges that it helped French clients dodge tax.

-In the separate three-year investigation concerning Wendel, the former head of French employers’ organisation Medef, Ernest-Antoine Seilliere, was formally accused of tax fraud last October.
+In the separate three-year investigation concerning Wendel, the former head of French employers’ organization Medef, Ernest-Antoine Seilliere, was formally accused of tax fraud last October.

 His predecessor at the helm of the investment firm, Jean-Bernard Lafonta, was placed under investigation five months earlier on insider trading charges.